-A practice of protecting the natural environment on individual, organisation controlled on governmental levels, for the benefits of both the environment and humans.
-It is aimed to conserve the natural resources, preserving the current state of the natural environment and where possible, reversing its degradation.
+A practice of protecting the natural environment on individual, organization controlled on governmental levels, for the benefits of both the environment and humans.
+It's aimed to conserve the natural resources, preserving the current state of natural environment and where possible reversing its degradation.

-Does the process reduce or eliminate the release of pollutants, contaminants, usually human-made elements into the environment?
+Is the process reducing or eliminating the release of pollutants, contaminants, usually human-man made into the environment?
 It is regulated by various environmental acts of pollutants into air, water and land.
 The main aim is to control emissions such as smoke, dust and gaseous emissions released from manufacturing operations.